Amin52J/AutoMagic/README.md

 # AutoMagic
 A magically fast, lightweight and customisable javascript library.
-(BETA Version)